Indigenous experiences in Montréal

 A day trip to Kahnawá:ke

-For a truly immersive experience of Indigenous culture, one only has to drive about 30 minutes away from downtown to the Kanien’kehá:ka reserve of Kahnawá:ke.
-Over the last few years, the community has become a destination offering tours, arts and crafts, a yearly powwow, and of course, amazing food and drinks, all surrounded by beautiful greenery and views of the St. Lawrence River.
+For a truly immersive Indigenous culture experience, the Kanien’kehá:ka reserve of Kahnawá:ke is only a 30-minute drive from downtown Montréal.
+Over the last few years, the destination community has begun offering tours, arts and crafts, a yearly Pow Wow, and of course, amazing food and drinks, all surrounded by beautiful greenery and views of the St. Lawrence River.

 Did you know?

 Montréal Chef Chuck Hughes (Garde Manger) travelled across Quebec and Ontario to meet and learn from Indigenous communities and their culinary traditions.
-He made a TV series out of it that airs on Canada’s Indigenous television network APTN.
+He made a TV series out of it that airs on APTN, Canada’s Indigenous television network.
 He’s been quoted saying he learned a lot of new cooking techniques along the way and earned a new respect for ingredients.

 Marisela Amador